open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ![Stream → Timeseries](img/model-layers-stream.png)

 Specifically, in OpenTelemetry Sums always have an aggregate function where you can combine via addition.
-So, for non-monotonic sums in open-telemetry we can aggregate (naturally) via addition.
+So, for non-monotonic sums in OpenTelemetry we can aggregate (naturally) via addition.
 In the timeseries model, you cannot assume that any particular Gauge is a sum, so the default aggregation would not be addition.